-Student is entitled to upon withd rawal/termination Refund † on of the total days attended weighted against the total days academic year (Payment Period), not to exceed 75%.
-The pro rata n, fees, and qualifying cost.
-Example: Course Total Attended Pro Rata Ratio Tuition, fees, & qualifying cost† Eligible Refund Amount The refund ratio is reliant on the a 25 Days 05 Days 20% \$2500 \$2,000 cademic time completed, if the student completed 31% of the 75% or less - Cancellation of tuition, fees and eligible charges† will equal the calculated ratio. then 31% of the cost will be retained.
-A student that has completed 75% refund eligible.
-6 or more of the total number of days/hours required may not be NO Refund • formed on an academic year (payment period) basis as determined b Il charges are based on the contract price of the program. y the date period † Exclusive of books, tools, and s upplies The policy for granting credit fo or previous training shall not impact the refund policy.
+Student is entitled to upon withdrawal/termination Refund † Eligible Refund : Pro rata calculation of the total days attended weighted against the total days required to complete the current academic year (Payment Period), not to exceed 75%.
+The pro rata ratio is assessed to the total tuition, fees, and qualifying cost.
+Example: Course Total Attended 25 Days 05 Days 75% or less - Cancellation of tuition, fees and eligible Pro Rata Ratio Tuition, fees, & qualifying cost [†] 20% \$2500 charges [†] will equal the calculated Eligible Refund Amount \$2,000 ratio.
+The refund ratio is reliant on the academic time completed, if the student completed 31% of the Academic Year (Payment Period), then 31% of the cost will be retained.

+A student that has completed 75% or more of the total number of days/hours required may not be refund eligible.
+NO I Refund

+The above calculations are performed on an academic year (payment period) basis as determined by the date period in which a student withdrew.
+All charges are based on the contract price of the program.

+Exclusive of books, tools, and supplies

+The policy for granting credit for previous training shall not impact the refund policy.